By Audley South Africa specialist Toby

 Explore Cape Town, Table Mountain and Robben Island

-Nestled between striking Table Mountain and the Atlantic Ocean, Cape Town has an endearing charm that stems partly from its superb natural setting and partly from its vibrant and multicultural spirit.
+Nestled between striking Table Mountain and the Atlantic Ocean, Cape Town has an endearing charm that stems partly from its superb natural setting and vibrant multicultural spirit.

 Wherever you go, Table Mountain dominates the view.
 The cable car is a great way to reach the top and on a clear day the views from the summit stretch right down over the coast.
 You can hike along a network of walking trails with rock hyrax, guinea pig-like creatures, scurrying around you.